rdbeach/JsonQuery/README.md

                 _: gets a branch in the JsonQuery Object tree
                 get: gets a leaf (returns object)
+                _get: retrieve a leaf value from a string containing javascript notation
                 s: gets a string leaf
                 i: gets an integer leaf
                 d: gets a double leaf